 As soon as you get access to your TikTok Shop, tell everyone.
 Create a few TikToks showing your audience where your shopping tab is and how to buy your products.

 Once your shop is set up, and folks know about your products, start promoting them!
 Mention them in your posts, feature them in your live streams, and add new product shout-outs to your bio.

 If you want to make sure people are taking notice of your products, then don’t be afraid to get creative with your promotions.
 There’s no need for tedious plugs or boring product descriptions — mention what’s available and offer some humor as well!
 You can take a page out of Glossier’s book and film a painfully funny infomercial:

 TikTok is more than just another social media platform — it’s been dubbed a cultural phenomenon.

 If you’re not well versed in its unique trends, subcultures, and inside jokes, you might be better off handing creative direction over to someone who lives and breathes the platform.
 Especially when you’re promoting a product and stakes are high (a.k.a. you can either make a lot of money or have your content get lost in the TikTok algorithm).

 Grow your TikTok presence alongside your other social channels using Hootsuite.
-From a single dashboard, you can schedule and publish posts for the best times, engage your audience, and measure performance.
+Schedule and publish posts for the best times, engage your audience, and measure performance — all from one easy-to-use dashboard.
 Try it free today.